PaulBrant/MongoDB-CSFLE-example/README.md

 The snippets in this repository are meant to be simple copy/paste examples to get you up and running quickly to let you explore the main features of MongoDB's client-side encryption.

+To use
-To use, create 2 AWS IAM users and 2 AWS KMS encryption keys.
+* Create 2 AWS IAM users
+* Create 2 AWS KMS encryption keys.
 Give user1 access to both keys and give user 2 access to key1.
-Then copy environment-template.js to environment.js and update the values to the corresponding values for your MongoDB cluster and AWS environment.
+* Copy environment-template.js to environment.js and update the values to the corresponding values for your MongoDB cluster and AWS environment.

-Then run:
+* Then run:
-mongosh --shell --nodb createDataKeys.js mongosh --shell --nodb people.js mongosh --shell --nodb members.js
+    *    mongosh --shell --nodb createDataKeys.js
+    *    mongosh --shell --nodb people.js
+    *    mongosh --shell --nodb members.js

+Compass can be configured with and without the AWS credentials to demonstrate viewing the resulting collections.